 It may take more than one visit to get a proper diagnosis.

-After making a diagnosis, the psychiatrist will tell you on your condition and work with you to develop a treatment plan.
+After making a diagnosis, the psychiatrist will tell you about your condition and work with you to develop a treatment plan.
 Treatment may involve any combination of the following:

 - Psychotherapy, or talk therapy